Will post be delivered during the bank holidays in May - and can you collect parcels?

 On their website, Royal Mail said: “We deliver and collect your mail on most days of the year, including Saturdays.
 However, we don’t usually deliver or collect on public or local holidays.

-Unfortunately, Royal Mail is closed for business on May 1, May 8 and May 29.
-You will not be able to collect your package at your local Post Offices nor will items be delivered to your front door.
+Unfortunately, Royal Mail is closed for business May 8.
+You won't be able to collect your package at your local Post Offices nor will items be delivered to your front door.

+On the day of King Charles' Coronation, Royal Mail offices are operating but at reduced hours.
+There will be a disruption to deliveries, collections, and other services in areas in London with the following postcodes: EC4, SW1, SE1, W1 and WC.

+The Royal Mail customer service point at 9 Howick place, SW1P 1AA will be closed on Saturday, 6 May.